Dialogo delle Lingue - Sperone Speroni

 Printed on very fine paper and sewn by hand, this edition is handmade in the most ancient typographic studio in the world still in activity, where tradition and modern aesthetic combine to give the best possible reading experience.

 Neither monotype nor linotype are used.
 Tallone Press also do not print from plastic plates (photopolymer), which are derived from digital compositions.
 These typesetting systems from a keyboard are improperly passed off as manual typography.

 For a total of 144 copies, this book comes in the following editions:

 - 118 copies on pure-cotton Magnani laid paper, made in Tuscany.

 - 16 copies on pure cotton ivory laid Magnani vat paper (images and prices on request);

-- 9 copies on pure cotton Alcantara di Sicilia handmade paper (images and prices on request);
+- 9 copies on pure cotton Alcantara paper handmade in Sicily (images and prices on request);

 - only copy on pure-cotton laid Roma paper, handmade in Fabriano (no more available).